Seneca-BSA/bsa/docs/seh500/lab3.md

             nop                         @ do nothing
             b       stop                @ jump back label stop to form a loop

 1. Execute the code above and pay attention to what is happening in each register then record the PSR flags after each arithmetic instruction.
-Submit it as part of the post-lab questions.
+Submit it as part of the lab question.

 1. Below is another example with variables and shifting.
 Although variables cannot be declared in the same way as a high-level programming language, it is possible to tell the assembler to automatically assign an address with a label and always reference it using the same label.
 Replace the code within the file with the following: